-Find a PDF Printable version of the 2018 ISRSA Legislative Agenda: 2019 Legislative Agenda
+Find a PDF Printable version of the 2020 ISRSA Legislative Agenda: 2020 Legislative Agenda Indiana Small and Rural Schools

-- In the leadership of Local School Boards made up of engaged citizens closest to the school represent the most invested groups properly suited to guide the operation of the local school district while making important decisions involving budgets, leadership, curriculum, shared services, cooperative agreements, district organization, and district improvement.
+- In the leadership of Local School Boards made up of engaged citizens closest to the school represent the most invested groups properly-suited to guide the operation of the local school district while making important decisions involving budgets, leadership, curriculum, shared services, cooperative agreements, district organization, and district improvement.
+(Local Control)

-- The Indiana General Assembly should fully fund new laws and administrative code mandates that required the addition of staff for a specific state-mandated program, supplementary staff training time, or specific school security procedures and equipment and document the impact on school districts’ local financial resources.
+- The Indiana General Assembly should fully fund new laws and administrative code mandates that required the addition of staff, duties added to current staff, or additional time for a specific state-mandated program, supplementary staff training time, or specific school security procedures and equipment and document the impact on school districts’ local financial resources and staffing requirements.

 - All Redevelopment Commissions formed in Indiana should include an appointed non-compensated school board member or school board member designee as a voting member representing any school district located wholly or partly within the unit.